mikez3/FL-record-linkage/README.md

 `tester.py`: Tests saved models on selected datasets

-`jobs`: Contains python and config files for clients and server in FL simulator
+[`jobs`](#prepare-clients-configs-with-proper-data-information): Contains python and config files for clients and server in FL simulator

-`workspace`: Contains files that created after FL
+`workspace`: Contains files that used during FL (like configs and python) and files that created after FL for server and each client

 ## NVFLare